Verifying the working and performance of the RabbitMQ integration in Studio Server can be done by using the RabbitMQ Events Monitor of Studio Server.

-When using a self-signed certificate that is not trusted by the Web browser, messages are shown that allow you to trust the connection for Studio Server, while a more manual process needs to be followed to have the Web browser trust the connection for RabbitMQ.
+When using a self-signed certificate that is not trusted by the Web browser, messages are shown through which the connection for Studio Server can be trusted, while a more manual process needs to be followed to have the Web browser trust the connection for RabbitMQ.

 Note: The following steps show the process for Firefox but can be used for all Web browsers.